cockpit-project/cockpit-project.github.io/_posts/2015-07-10-rest-api-plugin.md

 Here we'll make a package called *docker-info* which shows info about the docker daemon.
 We use the `/info` [docker API](https://docs.docker.com/reference/api/docker_remote_api_v1.18/#display-system-wide-information) to retrieve that info.

 I've prepared the [docker-info package here](https://cockpit-project.org/files/docker-info.tgz).
 It's just two files.
-To download them and extract to your current directory, and installs it as a Cockpit package:
+To download them and extract to your current directory, and install it as a Cockpit package:

 ```text
 $ wget https://cockpit-project.org/files/docker-info.tgz -O - | tar -xzf -